A college student smashes a ceramic phallus inscribed with words about sexism and racism at a protest on Inauguration Day 2017.

 An astronomy professor adjusts viewers to observe a solar phenomenon.
 This was one of my earliest attempts at news photography with a phone camera - in this case, the iPhone 4.
 Later models had much better resolution.

 Students march in protest and call for racial tolerance and unity days after the 2016 election.

-Images on this page are copyright to the Belleville (Ill.)
+Some images on this page are copyright to the Belleville (Ill.)
 News-Democrat.